akndesign/Front-End-Challenge/README.md

 ### App Component

 The `App` component provides the overall structure of this app.
-The **React useState** hook was ulitised to cleanly and succinctly hold the relevant values required to pass the user's `Prompt`, the `response`, and the `loader`, and load this into React's virtual state:
+The **React useState** hook was ulitised to cleanly and succinctly hold the relevant values required to pass the user's `Prompt`, the `Response`, and the `loader`, and load this into React's virtual state:

 | UseState value                                              	| Description                                                       	|
 |-------------------------------------------------------------	|-------------------------------------------------------------------	|